Orbital venous varix

 An orbital venous varix (OVV) is an uncommon vascular malformation which is composed of enlarged single or multiple tubular venous channels with direct communication to the systemic venous system.

 Orbital venous varices are divided into primary and secondary.
 Primary orbital varices are idiopathic and most likely congenital.
 They are confined to the orbit.
 Secondary orbital venous varices are those that are acquired due to increased blood flow as a result of intracranial arteriovenous malformations, caroticocavernous fistula, dural arteriovenous fistula, etc., which drain via the orbit 2,4.
+Secondary varix occurs in association with VGAMs and occaisionally with venous angiomas.
+There may be isolated segmental saccular or fusiform dilatation of cortical veins.

 The remainder of this article concerns itself with primary orbital venous varices.